sockeqwe/pages/content/perfectionism-vs-excellence.md

 }
 ```

-and the PR also contains a unit test:
+and the it also contains a unit test:

 ```kotlin
 @Test